aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/xmp-metadata-manipulation/add-named-value/_index.md

 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following prerequisites in place:
 - Java Development Kit (JDK): Aspose.Page for Java requires a functioning JDK.
 Ensure you have the latest version installed.
 - Aspose.Page for Java Library: Download and include the Aspose.Page for Java library in your project.
-You can obtain it from the [official download link](https://releases.aspose.com/page/java/).
+You can obtain it from the [download link](https://releases.aspose.com/page/java/).
 ## Import Packages
 Begin by importing the necessary packages into your Java project.
 These packages are vital for utilizing Aspose.Page for Java functionalities.
 Include the following in your code:
 ```java